philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 DNAStrand('AAAA');
 {% endhighlight %}

-This condition returns TRUE for each letter currently, so we should see the console log four times.
-If I were to pass a different String like 'AATT' we would only see two console logs.
+This condition currently returns TRUE for each letter, so we should see the console-log four times.
+If I were to pass a different String like 'AATT' we would only see two console-logs.

 Okay, so now I have an Array of characters and I'm checking each one.
 So I guess now I should change the character to be the desired value.
 At this point I read up on a fair few different methods, indexOf(), charAt(), replace() and searched some more.
 I decided to go for a procedural approach and wrote out some sudo code to help me think.